ChrisH2727/Milestone-3/TEST.md

         - Change the **Laboratory** from **lab 1** to **lab 2** and click on **Update**

+        - Confirm that every parameter associated with source **sc005** may be updated by alternatively making the change and then viewing the **Inventory List** to confirm that the update has been made.

         - Navigate to **Sources** and then **Update Source**

         - In the search box enter **I131** and click on **Find**